 Black container retains heat, therefore, choose a different color for your containers.

 Clay pots are the best option as they are cheap and allow better propagation of roots.
 However, they cannot be used multiple times because they break easily.

 RCC pots are too heavy for your roof garden as you do not want to burden your roof.

-Plastic pots and fiver containers are light weight and easy to handle so they are best the option.
-You can also reuse plastic container multiple times.
+Plastic pots and fiver containers are lightweight and easy to handle so they are best the option.
+You can also reuse plastic containers multiple times.
 However, these containers are costly.

-Cheapest alternative is reusing your unused tin cans, plastic cans, bottles, bags, buckets, barrel cut into two etc.
+The cheapest alternative is reusing your unused tin cans, plastic cans, bottles, bags, buckets, barrel cut into two, etc.